genxnetwork/grape/readme.md

 The visualisation of execution graph: [svg](https://bitbucket.org/genxglobal/genx-relatives-snakemake/raw/077f33cfdd421ae17b5c02a3a5f8eb34bd20e1fd/dag.svg).

+#### Resource allocation

 Snakemake can utilize multi-cores (--cores flag) as well as an ability to split input data by each sample/chromosome for parallelization of execution.
+It works the same with 'launcher.py' and equal to TOTAL_CPU-1 by default.

+Please also consider '-m' flag during 'docker build' to constrain the memory available to a container.

+#### Perfomance

+We tested it on 40 samples on 8 cores with 8GB RAM and the whole run (copying reference data and analysis) took ~2 hours.

 ### Installation